2019 Virginia House of Delegates election: District 1

-Incumbent Republican Terry Kilgore has represented the 1st District since 2017.
+Incumbent Republican Terry Kilgore has represented the 1st District since 1994.

 General election

 District 2

 Incumbent Democrat Jennifer Carroll Foy has represented the 2nd district since 2018.

 General election

 District 3

 Incumbent Republican Will Morefield has represented the 3rd district since 2010.

 General election

 District 4

 Incumbent Republican Todd Pillion has represented the 4th district since 2014.
-He is retiring.
+He was elected to the 40th Senate District in 2019.